MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/rebuild-sysvol-tree-and-content-in-a-domain.md

 ### Detailed list of the steps

-The following is a detailed list of steps that are performed in a hub or branch restart:
+The following list shows the detailed steps that are performed in a hub or branch restart:

 1. On all domain controllers in the domain, stop the FRS, and then set the service startup type value for the FRS to **Disabled**.